codehackerr/poka-yoke/README.md

 ```

 ### Which style to use?
-The choice between the  `common interface` and `interface segregation` options, it's a trade-off and situational choice.
+The choice between the  `common interface` and `interface segregation` options, is a trade-off and a situational choice.

 The `common interface` approach is useful if there is a cycle/loop through states.
 Eg: A traffic light.